PatrickDuong3001/Sasuke-Adventure/README.md

 This game is developed in Python.
 The simple AI for NPC characters and hand gesture recognition (Mediapipe) are also embedded into the game.

 Features:
-- A simple AI for NPC to chase the player
+- An AI for NPC to chase and attack the player
-- A simple AI to detect the user's handsigns to control Sasuke.
+- An AI to detect the user's handsigns via webcam to control Sasuke
 - Music + Visuals + Score Tracker system
 - Health and Mana bars